sigcsets/sigcse2018/authors/posters.md

 ## Poster Presentation

-Poster presentations at SIGCSE will be competitive and if your proposal is accepted, your poster will be displayed for a 2-hour time period Friday during the conference.
+Poster presentations at SIGCSE will be competitive and if your proposal is accepted, your poster will be displayed for a 2-hour time period during the conference.
 You will be expected to "present" your poster at that time.
 At least one author for each accepted poster must register for and attend the conference.
 The space available for your poster will be 4 feet high by 8 feet wide with a small shelf below.